tomdries/AI-driving-assessment/README.md

 The purpose of this repository is to:
 1. Reproduce the figures from the paper using the demonstration data.
 2. Provide access to a modified version of Openpilot so it can be used to analyze your own driving recordings.

-For the full recordings of our demonstrations, including video and vehicle data, please refer to the [4TU data repository](https://data.4tu.nl/).

 ## Reproducing the analysis figures
 <div align="center">
   <img src="https://github.com/tomdries/AI-driving-assessment/blob/main/output_plot.png" alt="AI Driving Assessment Plot" width="600"/>
 </div>

-The `analysis.py` code only requires `pandas` and `matplotlib` and uses the files in the `openpilot-output` folder.
-To access the full recordings of the scenarios (including video and vehicle data), visit the [4TU data repository](https://data.4tu.nl/).
+The `analysis.py` code only requires `pandas` and `matplotlib` and uses the files in the `recordings` folder.
+The full recordings of the scenarios (including video and vehicle data) are in this folder as well.
+The file naming convention is found in the readme located in that folder.

 Cloning the Openpilot submodule from this repository is **not required** to reproduce the images.